denimamab/DropDownMenu/README.md

 # DropDownMenu
-DropDownMenu is a responsive multi levels menu using jQuery
+DropDownMenu is a responsive multi levels menu using jQuery & LESS